y4aniv/edifice-ui/packages/bootstrap/README.md

 # Edifice Bootstrap

 Edifice Bootstrap is a CSS framework containing all the UI components used by our applications.
-This framework is based on the latest version of Bootstrap
+This framework is based on the latest version of Bootstrap.

 ## Install